nasirannn/makernb/README.md

 ---

-**Made with ❤️ for 90s R&B music lovers**
+**Made with ❤️ for R&B music lovers**

-*Bringing back the golden era of R&B, one AI-generated track at a time.*
+*Creating authentic R&B music, one AI-generated track at a time.*